 Thank you.

-First, would you be able to discuss any similarities to Eagle Works' research into the M-Drive, or possible funding from them, or your reactions to their results?
+First, would you be able to discuss any similarities to Eagle Works' research into the M-drive or possible funding from them or your reactions to their results?

-And second, just to satisfy my own curiosity, because it's rare that I can speak to someone of your stature, Do you have any thoughts on the theory that the universe could be a simulation?
+And second, just to satisfy my own curiosity, because it's rare that I can speak to someone of your stature, do you have any thoughts on the theory that the universe could be a simulation?

 I can only report that it feels like reality to me.

-I think that kind of takes care of that one.
+So I think that kind of takes care of that one.

-That would be really scary to think that this is all like the Matrix or something, right?
+That would be really scary to think that this is all like the matrix or something, right?

-In relationship to Eagle Works and what they're doing out there.
+Oh, in relationship to Eagle Works and what they're doing out there.

 They have heating issues with that, and they have to readjust and retune this thing a lot.